 Sociology majors are required to complete five core courses in the major, allowing you to complete the major requirements in as few as four semesters.
 The areas of study you choose beyond those courses can help shape your degree to better fit your career or graduate school goals.

-Sociology students are required to complete a 24-credit minor in some other discipline to satisfy graduation requirements.
+Sociology students are required to complete a secondary program, either a minor or certificate in another discipline, to satisfy graduation requirements.

-Learn more about the biology major in the UWEC course catalog.
+Learn more about the sociology major in the UWEC course catalog.

 Thinking about a bachelor’s degree in sociology?
-Here are other programs you might be interested in exploring.
+Here are other programs you may be interested in exploring.